Describing skills in your CV

 1. Find the skills listed in the job advertisement

-Ideally your CV should list most of the skills that are in the job advertisement.
+Ideally your CV or resume should list most of the skills that are in the job advertisement.
 If you don't have those skills, then the job may not be a good fit for you.

 A job advertisement might describe skills like this: